Analysis of Log Data from an International Online Educational Assessment System: A Multi-state Survival Modeling Approach to Reaction Time between and across Action Sequence: Motivating Examples

 \paragraph*{Lamp Return}

 The Lamp Return item assumes that the test taker receives a desk lamp in a different color from the one they ordered.
 The test taker is asked to request an exchange for a desk lamp in the correct color via the company's website.
 To accomplish this goal, the respondent clicks on the customer service page of the company's website and fills out a return form.
 The form requires an authorization number, which the participant receives via email.
-A total of 133 actions are identified for Lamp Return. which is more than twice of the CD Tally case.
-Details of the actions for Lamp Return are described in the Supplementary Material (Section 1).
+A total of 126 actions are identified for Lamp Return. which is more than twice the CD Tally case.
+Details of the actions for Lamp Return are described in Section 1 of the Supplementary Material.

-Table \ref{tab:correct} lists the number and percentage of correct and incorrect answers of the two items summarized for each of 14 country.
+Table \ref{tab:correct} lists the number and percentage of correct and incorrect answers to the two items summarized for each of 14 countries.
 Note that in the Lamp Return test, responses are scored on a scale from 0 to 3, where higher scores indicate higher accuracy.
 We dichotomized the answers with a score of 3 as correct and considered other answers as incorrect.